pitt-rssl/pitt-rssl.github.io/content/funding/_index.md

 layout = "index"
 +++

-The RSSLab's active funded projects are below.
+The RSSLab's funded projects are below.